Why do researchers use experiments on animals in their research?

 What applies for experiments on animals abroad?

 If the experiments on animals are to be carried out in another country, then the approval for the research must be given by that country.
 These approvals must also be in place before the researcher can begin the research.
-The animal ethics committees in Sweden cannot issue ethical approval for experiments on animals to be carried out in any other country.
+The animal ethics board in Sweden cannot issue ethical approval for experiments on animals to be carried out in any other country.

 Why are experiments on animals necessary?